taejs/book-exploring-async-basics/src/8_1_the_main_loop.md

 The variable `timers_to_remove` is for us to keep track of the timers we've set. `ticks` is only a counter for us to keep track of how many times we've looped which for display.

-The last and least visible part of this code is actually where we kick everythin off, calling `f()`. `f` will be the code we wrote in the `javascript` function in the last chapter.
+The last and least visible part of this code is actually where we kick everything off, calling `f()`. `f` will be the code we wrote in the `javascript` function in the last chapter.
 If this is empty nothing will happen.

 ## Starting the event loop